 Preparing for Your Photography Session

-6. If we're shooting in a studio, you may bring as many bags/clothing options as you'd like.
-If we're shooting in public, please try to condense belongings into a tote that can be carried between locations/backdrops.
-Bonus points for a cute bag that you don’t mind being photographed, so I can photograph you while walking. :)
+If we're shooting in a studio, you may bring as many bags/clothing options as you'd like.
+If we're shooting in public, please condense your belongings as much as possible.
+I can usually fit a small handbag into my camera bag for convenience (so you don’t have to carry it) but anything larger should go into a tote that can be carried between locations/backdrops.
+Bonus points if it’s a cute tote that you don’t mind being photographed, so I can photograph you while walking. :)

-9. If you have any inspiration photos, please send them to me in advance, if possible!
-I’m always here for a Pinterest board.
+If you have any inspiration photos, please send them to me in advance, if possible!
+I’m always here for a Pinterest board, and seeing what you like can help me determine a good direction for your session.

-10. A small makeup touchup bag (with a few safety pins for good measure) is smart.
+A tiny makeup touchup kit (with a few safety pins for good measure) is smart.
 Just in case!

 Frequently Asked Questions